kathyrollo/jcucumberng-framework/README.md

 # jCucumberNG-Framework
-_Write tests, not page objects._

 ## Overview
-**jCucumberNG-Framework** allows automation testers to write Feature/Gherkin files for Cucumber and implement step definitions in plain Java classes without the Page Object Model - the de facto design pattern for most.
+Allows automation testers to write Feature/Gherkin files for Cucumber and implement step definitions in plain Java classes. ngWebDriver (Protractor) offers extended support for Angular/JS web applications.

+## Write Tests, Not Page Objects
+This framework deliberately removes the Page Object Model (POM).
+Test automation should be focused on _testing_ instead of continually maintaining a design pattern.
+If POM is slowing you down as the test suite grows, it is already an [anti-pattern](https://blog.getgauge.io/are-page-objects-anti-pattern-21b6e337880f).

-Cucumber PicoContainer (as recommended in the [official docs](https://docs.cucumber.io/cucumber/state/#dependency-injection)) removes the tight coupling of page objects to step definitions focusing on writing tests instead of maintaining a design pattern.
+Cucumber PicoContainer (recommended in the [official docs](https://docs.cucumber.io/cucumber/state/#dependency-injection)) removes the tight coupling of page objects to step definitions by sharing states in the step classes using [dependency injection](http://picocontainer.com/injection.html).
 Each step is an independent unit that can be reused anywhere.

-ngWebDriver (Protractor) offers extended support for Angular/JS web applications.
+If dependency injection confused you, here is how easy it is to immediately begin writing test scripts without the added overhead of setting up page objects:

 ### ui-map.properties:
 ~~~